campfire-digital-services/liferay-scripting-helper/README.md

 # Liferay Scripting Helper

-The *Scripting Helper* is an improved interface for administrators to run Groovy scripts in Liferay DXP.
+The Scripting Helper is an improved interface for administrators to run Groovy scripts in Liferay DXP.
 It features an editor, error trace reporting and an ability to save/load scripts and import/export them as zip files.
+Since 7.4 it's possible to launch scripts in backgroundtask and Real-time log tracking via WebSocket.

 ## Supported products

+* Liferay DXP 7.4 (tested on U92)
 * Liferay DXP 7.3
 * Liferay DXP 7.2
 * Liferay DXP 7.1